 To request a modification in child support, you must follow state-issued procedures at the court where the initial child support order was first granted.
 Even if there was a verbal agreement between you and the ex-spouse regarding the modification, you must still go to court to make the modification legal.
 The child’s overall well-being is the main concern of judges, and child support payments are meant to provide stability for the child.
 Modifications are not to be taken lightly, and all decisions made in court are for the benefit of the child’s mental and physical health through the chaos of a divorce.

 Requirements for child support modifications vary from state to state, so it is suggested you consult with an attorney that has experience in family law cases to discuss all possibilities.
 We will help you exercise any and all rights regarding your financial situation and your child’s best interests.
-If you believe a significant change of circumstances has occurred and want to request a modified child support agreement, do not hesitate to contact experienced attorneys, like child support lawyers Plano, TX has to offer, to assist you with your case.
+If you believe a significant change of circumstances has occurred and want to request a modified child support agreement, do not hesitate to contact experienced attorneys, to assist you with your case.